Towards Transfer-Efficient Multi-modal Sequential Recommendation with State Space Duality

 With the remarkable advancements in computer vision (CV) \cite{VisonSurvey2022} and natural language processing (NLP) \cite{NLPSurvey2023}, researchers have identified the necessity and feasibility of introducing such modalities with general semantic representations into the field of SR to address the inherent limitations of ID-based models \cite{UniSRec2022, VQRec2023, MISSRec2023, PMMRec2024}.
 However, effectively utilizing multi-modal information in SR remains a significant challenge.
 Existing studies indicate that aligning the multi-modal semantic space with the recommendation semantic space is a critical factor in leveraging multi-modal information in SR \cite{VQRec2023, PMMRec2024}.
 While the solution to this problem is not yet fully understood, an effective approach involves pretraining the model on large-scale recommendation datasets using the generality of multi-modal semantic information \cite{TransRec2024, VQRec2023}.
 This imparts the model with prior knowledge of multi-modal information aligned with the recommendation semantic space, which can subsequently be fine-tuned on downstream datasets via transfer learning.
 To mitigate issues such as negative transfer \cite{VQRec2023} and the seesaw phenomenon \cite{SeesawPhenomenon2020}, as well as to guide the learning of effective multi-modal priors, existing research often employs complex contrastive learning strategies and cumbersome optimization processes to constrain the model's learning trajectory \cite{UniSRec2022, MISSRec2023, PMMRec2024}.
-However, these manually designed, non-end-to-end learning paradigms hinder the model's ability to achieve rapid convergence on downstream tasks. \textbf{This study investigates how to design intrinsic algebraic constraints aligned with Sequential Recommendation (SR) principles, aiming to assist software engineers in rapidly adapting pre-trained multi-modal recommendation models to new downstream tasks by bypassing intricate optimization objectives and procedures, thereby enabling efficient knowledge transfer. }
+However, these manually designed, non-end-to-end learning paradigms hinder the model's ability to achieve rapid convergence on downstream tasks. \textbf{This study investigates intrinsic algebraic constraints aligned with SR principles to help software engineers rapidly adapt pre-trained multi-modal recommenders to downstream tasks without intricate optimization objectives and procedures, enabling efficient knowledge transfer. }